mitrefireline/burnmd/README.md

 * Perimeter - outer edge of burned area
 ## Organization
 * BurnMD.zip - zip containing entire burnmd database
-* BurnMD\_cleaned.zip - zip containing cleaned burnmd database
-    - data has been cleaned to only fires that can successfully run with simfire (add citation?)
     - folders are stored as state-\>year of fire
+* available\_fires.json - json containing list of fires present in burnmd
+* available\_fires\_cleaned.json - json containing list of "cleaned" fires
+    - data has been cleaned to only fires that can successfully run with simfire
 * scripts/ directory containing various evaluation scripts
 ## Installation
 * Install pyenv